-- While mobile phones and other personal electronic devices may be brought to school, they must remain 'Yondered' during lessons unless teachers give permission for them to be used as a learning tool - If devices are audible, visible or used in class without teacher permission the student can be asked to take them to the Front Office to be collected at the end of the day - Devices must not be used to bully, harass or distract others from learning - Repeated misuse of devices may lead to the phone being kept until parent/carer contact is made
+- While mobile phones and other personal electronic devices (Airpods, headphones,MP3 players etc) may be brought to school, they must remain 'Yondered' during the school day unless teachers give permission for them to be used as a learning tool. - If devices are audible, visible or used in class without teacher permission the student can be asked to take them to the Front Office to be collected at the end of the day. - Devices must not be used to bully, harass or distract others from learning. - Repeated misuse of devices may lead to the phone being kept until parent/carer contact is made.